chalkygames123/vscode-settings/README.md

 - Install the `code` command with the `Shell Command: install 'code' command in PATH` in the VS Code's Command Palette.

-## Usage
+## Getting started

-### Symlink settings from the backup to the VS Code's user settings file location
+Symlink settings from the backup to the VS Code's user settings file location:

 ```shell
 ./link